City-of-Helsinki/mlops-template/README.md

 # ML Ops template

-> Generic template for ETL & machine learning pipelines, model store, API, monitoring & logging.
+> Generic template for ETL & machine learning pipelines, model store, API, monitoring & logging - all in one container.

 ## Creating a new repo from this template